Stimulated-Raman-scattering amplification of attosecond XUV pulses with pulse-train pumps and application to local in-depth plasma-density measurement: Results and discussion

-We have also performed similar calculations for various pulse-train lengths $N$ with different combinations of pump and seed amplitudes, $a_0$ and $a_1$, respectively, which are shown in Fig.~\ref{fig:train-length}.
+We have also performed similar calculations for various pulse-train lengths $N$ with different combinations of pump and seed amplitudes, $a_0$ and $a_1$, respectively, which are shown in Fig.~\ref{fig:train-length}(a).
 In the cases displayed, the gain rises rapidly with the number of pump pulses for small $N$.
 However, at a certain point the gain saturates at approximately $\mathcal{G}\sim(a_0/a_1)^2$, which roughly corresponds to the seed pulse reaching the amplitude of the pump.
 Extending the pump pulse train beyond this saturation point mostly results in a broadening of the pulse envelope and an increased background of spontaneous Raman scattering~(RS).
-The unwanted spontaneous RS is especially prominent in the case with $a_0=0.2$ and $a_1=0.02$~--~due to the stronger non-linear effects at higher pump amplitudes~--~for pulse trains longer than $N>10$.
-Already at $N=10$, there is noticeable spontaneous RS, as seen by the noise floor behind the pulse train in Fig.~\ref{fig:SRS-ampl}(b).
+The unwanted spontaneous RS is especially prominent in the cases with $a_0=0.2$ and $a_1=0.02$~--~due to the stronger nonlinear effects at higher pump amplitudes.
+Already at $N=10$, there is noticeable spontaneous RS, as seen by the noise floor on both sides of the amplified seed pulse in Fig.~\ref{fig:SRS-ampl}(b).

-The stronger non-linearity present at higher pump and seed amplitudes is, however, also key to producing short amplified pulses.
-As a comparison, the two series with $a_0=0.1$ from Fig.~\ref{fig:train-length} generate two to three times longer duration output pulses than the $a_0=0.2$ case for $N\le10$.
-To give concrete examples, the amplified-pulse duration with $(a_0,a_1)=(0.1,0.02)$ and $N=10$ is $\tau_{95\%}\simeq6.3{\rm\,fs}$, which can be compared with $\tau_{95\%}\approx2.7{\rm\,fs}$ in the corresponding case with $(a_0,a_1)=(0.2,0.02)$ [Fig.~\ref{fig:SRS-ampl}]~--~the initial seed duration was $\tau_{95\%}^{\rm(init.)}\!\!\approx0.8{\rm\,fs}$ in both cases~--~where $\tau_{95\%}$ is measured as the time span that contains 95\,\% energy of the waveform.
-Furthermore, the $a_0=0.1$ cases have lower gain than the $a_0=0.2$ case, which indicates that the pump amplitude has a lower threshold for efficient non-linear amplification at $a_0\gtrsim0.2$.
+The stronger nonlinearity present at higher pump and seed amplitudes is, however, also key to producing short amplified pulses.
+In Fig.~\ref{fig:train-length}(b), we see that the shortest amplified-pulse durations $\tau_{95\%}\simeq3{\rm\,fs}$ are produced with $a_0=0.2$ (with $N$ between 5 and 10).
+For the $[a_0,a_1]=[0.2,0.02]$ case (red triangles), we also observe a decrease in $\tau_{95\%}$ starting at $N=5$, which indicates the onset of pulse compression observed in strongly nonlinear SRS \cite{Trines-etal_NatPhys2011}.
+For the same case, we also see a more irregular behavior after $N=10$, which is likely due to the higher spontaneous RS in the longer simulation box used for the $N>10$ cases, as discussed in the previous paragraph.